jaeeponde/BioPython/README.md

 # Computational Biology

 Codes that use python modules to solve basic computational problems in biology.
-These include DNA sequencing, alignment and some basic ML.
+These include DNA sequencing, alignment, data processing and modelling.

 1. Biopython :
    - Coursework from the Python for Life Sciences course offered on udemy.